Stewartsville, New Jersey

-Stewartsville is an unincorporated community and census-designated place (CDP) located within Greenwich Township in Warren County, New Jersey, United States, that was created as part of the 2010 United States Census.
+Stewartsville is an unincorporated community and census-designated place (CDP) located within Greenwich Township in Warren County, in the U.S. state of New Jersey, that was created as part of the 2010 United States census.
 As of the 2010 Census, the CDP's population was 349.

-The area is served as United States Postal Service ZIP code 08886.
+The area is served as United States Postal Service ZIP Code 08886.

 The community of Stewartsville was named after Thomas Stewart, a secretary to George Washington, who purchased property in the area in 1793.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 0.129 square miles (0.333 km2), all of which was land.